Rogers-Development-Services/Good-README-Generator/README.md

 ## Installation

-Still unsure, for now download this package as a zip and run npm install Good-README-Generator.
+Download this package, open your command line interface and run npm install.
+This should install the following dependencies aswell: fs, inquirer, and util.

+Next run the following command to start the app: "node index.js"

 ```bash
 npm install Good-README-Generator